Arqatron/File-Transfer-Utility/README.md

 1. Python must be installed and correctly configured.
 Currently, Python (3.10+) is the latest and most compatible version of python with the application.

    ---
-2. MySQL connector for python must be installed.{<cmd> --> [pip install mysql.connector]}.For detailed querying, the client may also be installed.
+2. Pymysql for python must be installed.{<cmd> --> [pip install pymysql]}.For detailed querying, the client may also be installed.

    ---
 3. Tkinter for python must be installed. {<cmd> --> [pip install tkinter]}